The Ausangate Trek

 James Bustamante is Native to New York but born to Peruvian parents.
 He has been traveling throughout Latin America since early 2003 and finally made his home in Peru.
 James has made his way by eating and traveling through almost every country in Central and South America.

-Today we will go over one of the more obscure hikes in the Peruvian highlands.
-The Ausangate Trek is a full filled, off the beaten path hike that can be extended with the hike to Machu Picchu towards the end.
+Today, we will review one of the more obscure hikes in the Peruvian highlands.
+The Ausangate Trek is a full-filled, off-the-beaten-path hike that can be extended with the hike to Machu Picchu towards the end.

-The Ausangate Trek is not as popular as the Inca Trail or the Salkantay trek to Machu Picchu.
+The Ausangate Trek is less popular than the Inca Trail or the Salkantay trek to Machu Picchu.

 Across the beautiful landscape, you’ll see glaciers, snow-capped peaks, llamas, Alpacas, and crystal-like turquoise lakes.

-This mountain range is spectacularly beautiful and well worth the hike to see all these locations in one single trek.
+This mountain range is spectacularly beautiful and worth the hike to see all these locations in one trek.

-Below we will outline some preparation that is needed for the Ausangate trek as well as the full itinerary for the 9-day version.
+Below, we will outline some preparations that are needed for the Ausangate trek, as well as the full itinerary for the 9-day version.

-We will even go over the section where it is possible to connect this hike to a Machu Picchu tour.
+We will even go over the section where connecting this hike to a Machu Picchu tour is possible.

 The Ausangate Trek Overview

-If we head around 63 miles (100 km) to the south-east to the city of Cusco we will come across the impressive cordillera Vilcanota.
+If we head around 63 miles (100 km) to the southeast of the city of Cusco, we will come across the impressive cordillera Vilcanota.

 As we travel through the Vilcanota mountain range you will notice the very high peaks, some at well over 20,000 feet (6,000 meters).